 This amp is great for anyone beginning to play the guitar.
 It’s affordable, functional, and provides a flexible, quality sound.

 The Bottom Line: The bottom line is that though there are cheaper options for beginning guitars, this Peavy gives you so much wattage in its relatively small cabinet.
-For beginners on a budget and looking to perform at small to midsize venues, this may be the guitar amp for you.
+For beginners on a budget and looking to perform at small to midsize venues, this may be the best amp for you.

 My Review: The Peavey Rage 258 Guitar Amplifier with TransTube Technology packs a punch for its compact size.
 Great for practicing, this amp delivers an exquisite sound that provides a wide variety of tones.
 Surprisingly, the amp has two channels supplying three different voicings: Stack, Modern, and Vintage.
-For any beginning guitar player, you many want to consider investing in this one.
+For any beginning guitar player, you may want to consider investing in this one.

-Key Specs and Features: With 25W and a 8” super-duty Blue Marvel speaker, this solid-state combo amp works well for practicing at home or playing at smaller venues.
+Key Specs and Features: With 25W and an 8” super-duty Blue Marvel speaker, this solid-state combo amp works well for practicing at home or playing at smaller venues.
 It has two channels and includes 3-band EQ and pre and post gain knobs, making it easy to rock out while playing your favorite riffs.
 Do your neighbors need a little quiet?
 No problem!
-The Peavey Rage supplies its own headphone jack and tape/CD input that allow you to keep playing even in complete silence.
+The Peavey Rage supplies its own headphone jack and tape/CD input that allows you to keep playing even in complete silence.
 You also will have the ability to switch from three voicings giving you a unique sound even on a practice amp.
 These include Stack, Modern, and Vintage, you’ll impress your friends with the amp’s versatility.

 Who Will Use the Most?